rethinkdb/rethinkdb-rs/api/java/aggregation/count.md

 {% apibody %}
 sequence.count([value | predicate_function]) &rarr; number
 binary.count() &rarr; number
+string.count() &rarr; number
+object.count() &rarr; number
 {% endapibody %}

 # Description #

-Counts the number of elements in a sequence.
-If called with a value, counts the number of times that value occurs in the sequence.
-If called with a predicate function, counts the number of elements in the sequence where that function returns `true`.

-If `count` is called on a [binary](/api/java/binary) object, it will return the size of the object in bytes.
+Counts the number of elements in a sequence or key/value pairs in an object, or returns the size of a string or binary object.

+When `count` is called on a sequence with a predicate value or function, it returns the number of elements in the sequence equal to that value or where the function returns `true`.
+On a [binary](/api/java/binary) object, `count` returns the size of the object in bytes; on strings, `count` returns the string's length.
+This is determined by counting the number of Unicode codepoints in the string, counting combining codepoints separately.

 __Example:__ Count the number of users.